Sponsored by Dione Ferguson – in memory of 11.5 years with my soul dog Hazel, and the many dogs she helped me foster along the way.

 Another dog in the home to learn from, who matches Clyde’s play energy would be a bonus for him, but not a requirement for the right applicant.

-When it comes to house manners, if it is reachable – it must be for Clyde.
-Shoes, slippers, socks, foster mom’s pants pulled down from the bed?!?!
+When it comes to house manners, if it is reachable – Clyde will consider it his!
+Shoes, slippers, socks, he even managed to pull foster mom’s clothes from the bed?!?!
 He is very easily redirected to a toy without issue.
 It is important to keep an eye on him, or keep him contained within a safe space, especially while he is learning.

 Clyde does not know any basic commands yet.
-He does know that putting on his harness and leash isn’t scary…he can now do stairs, both up and down…he has kept his belly band clean for a couple days – however we go out every 1-2 hours to go.
+He does know that putting on his harness and leash isn’t scary…he can now do stairs, both up and down.

 He gets along fine with the house cat, who is about the same size as Clyde.
 He also does quite well with the 3 dogs in the home, ranging in size from 7 to 60 pounds.